brianchitester/hacktooberfest/README.md

 # hacktooberfest

 Use this repo to rack up your Hacktoberfest points.
-And to be awesome.
+And to be awesome project.